Capstone-NaaS/dashboard/README.md

 ### Running the Dashboard

-The dashboard is intened to be run on localhost by a trusted entity.
+The dashboard is intended to be run on localhost by a trusted entity.
 To initialize the dashboard server run the following command from the installed directory:

 <!-- TO DO: add npm install instructions -->